Neillcllghn/TEST_taskmanager_react/README.md

 ### Code Used:

-1. The sign-up submit button was inspired by a Youtube video titled: [CSS Button Hover Animation Effects using Only HTML & CSS.](https://www.youtube.com/watch?v=zPcvAwp71uA)

-2. The messages css and coding used was from the Youtube video titled: [Django user login form and django messages.](https://www.youtube.com/watch?v=3c9eywCcRG4)

-3. The forms.py Clean function and error messages for the Bookings page was inspired by Youtube video titled: [Django forms | How to create beautiful forms in django with materialize css](https://www.youtube.com/watch?v=qte0MSKClVM)

-4. Inspriation in regards the views.py code came from Code Institute walkthrough projects Hello Django, Taskmanager, and I think Therefore I Blog
+1. The code used in project (with regards the TaskList edit and delete buttons) was in part inspired by what was from the Youtube video titled: [Part 2 Frontend Design I Task Manager App with React (JS) + Django (Python)](https://www.youtube.com/watch?v=Hc-sRIGWJY8)

+2. The various leactures and notes - Code Institute walkthrough project React Frontend Walkthrough on the Moments was of great benefit and was the foundation for this project.

 ### Content:

-1. The format of the `Make a booking` page was inspired by an article written by John Abdsho Khosrowabadi - [Django Tutorial On How To Create A Booking System For A Health Clinic.](https://blog.devgenius.io/django-tutorial-on-how-to-create-a-booking-system-for-a-health-clinic-9b1920fc2b78)
+1. The Code Institute walkthrough project Moments was of great inspiration with regards the profiles, and Navigation bar

 2. All other content for the site, such as menu, booking form and instructions etc. were written by myself.